wp-plugins/sx-no-author-pagination/readme.txt

 With SX No author Pagination, you can easily remove properly any author pagination.
 It also redirects useless paginated content on author pages.

+If you want to contribute, check this link : https://bitbucket.org/rochdaniel/sx-no-author-pagination, or contact me on http://www.seomix.fr

 == Installation ==

 No configuration is necessary.
 Upload, activate and done.